KentHaeger/SaveOurShip2/Changenotes.md

 - Win ship battle command
 - Can select Ship Cryptosleep Casket occupant without ejecting them
 - Increased hullfoam stack limit from 10 to 20
-- Added bonuses from control sublink, which they can't install to formgel Mechanitors directly: AI formgel gets buffs like they has lvl 3 sublink, Archoech formgel like theyhave lvl 6 sublink
+- Added bonuses from control sublink, which they can't install to formgel Mechanitors directly: AI formgel gets buffs like they have lvl 3 sublink, Archoech formgel like they have lvl 6 sublink
 - Fixed oversized UI icon for RCS Thruster
 - Added message for non-evident thing, purge port not purging due to being covered by active shield from other heat net/ship.
 Those aren't disabled automatically.